winsvold/sanity/packages/@sanity/visual-diff/spec.md

 ## Notes

-- Visualizer should nest through the schema, and for each type check if there is a change summary for that particular field to be rendered
+- VisualDiff should nest through the schema, and for each type, check if there is a change summary for that particular field to be rendered
-- Be sure to gracfully handle data which doesn't match the current schema?
+- Be sure to gracfully handle data which doesn't match the current schema.
 E.g. docA has a different (typically unmigrated data) structure than docB
 - Should we support that a summarizer can return `fields: ['key.deeperKey']`?
 - Make bateson apply `path` and `field` key to all change summaries after being produced by the summarizer
 - On startup, when resolving all implemented summarizers and visualizers, console.log if there are overlapping implementations